 Other device failures may be caused by Metal on Plastic (MoP) devices which allow for shedding of plastic particles into the joint or may be caused by dislocation, detachment or degradation of the artificial joint.

 Thousands of lawsuits have been filed because of hip replacement devices which caused medical injuries, the need for revision surgery, permanent disability and even death.
 Some of these lawsuits have been settled but many more remain in federal, state and local courts and more lawsuits may be expected.

 Hip Replacement Side Effects

-Any medical procedure may result in side effects, including hip replacement.
+Any medical procedure may result in side effects, including hip replacement, and may go away after a period of recovery.
 Other side effects are more severe and warrant additional medical treatment.

 Some of the common side effects include:

 Side effects that are more severe are commonly the result of metallic or plastic debris which has been shed from the device and may lodge in the joint area.
 In addition to localized damage from plastic, or localized poisoning from metal fragments, the patient may also experience systemic or body-wide poisoning from metal ions which have entered the blood supply and result in an immune reaction.

 - Pseudotumor formation – false tumor formation in surrounding tissue